-The main objective of the hub will be to offer SMEs, a centralised, expedite access to valuable resources that is often key to realising value-added EO(Earth Observation) services.
+All the acquired information is provided effortlessly to the user through a combined, uniform, analytical environment over the exposed API of the hub, while the documented APIs allow any in situ requesters to view and, on some occasions, to create or modify the data of the hub.
+The main objective of the hub is to offer SMEs, a centralised, expedite access to valuable resources that are often key to realising the value-added EO (Earth Observation) services.